cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 measurement.
-These properties give rise to a simple strategy for privately aggregating the measurements: each aggregation server adds up its measurement shares locally before revealing their sum to the data collector; then all the data collector has to do is add up these sums to get the aggregate.
+These properties give rise to a simple strategy for privately aggregating the measurements: each aggregation server adds up its measurement shares locally before revealing their sum to the data collector; then all the data collector has to do is add up these sums to get the aggregate result.

 This strategy is compatible with any aggregation function that can be represented as the sum of some encoding of the measurements.
 Examples include: